Martha Cooper: Life and work

 Cooper picked up photography at the age of three.
-She graduated from high school at the age of 16, earned an art degree at age 19 from Grinnell College.
+She graduated from high school when she was 16 years old, and earned an art degree at the age of 19 from Grinnell College.
 She taught English as a Peace Corps volunteer in Thailand, journeyed by motorcycle from Bangkok to London and received an anthropology diploma from the University of Oxford.
 Her first experience in artistic photography began when Cooper was in Japan, and capturing images of elaborate tattoos.

 She was a photography intern at National Geographic in the 1960s, and worked as a staff photographer at the New York Post in the 1970s.
 Her photographs have appeared in National Geographic, Smithsonian and Natural History magazines as well as several dozen books and journals.

 Her most known personal work, the New York City graffiti scene of the 1970s and 1980s, began while working at the New York Post.
 On her return home from the Post she began taking photographs of children in her New York City neighborhood.
 One day she met a young kid named Edwin Serrano (He3) who helped expose her to some of the graffiti around her neighborhood.
 Serrano helped to explain to her that Graffiti is an art form and that each artist was actually writing their nickname.
 He introduced her to the graffiti "king", DONDI.
 Dondi was the first to allow her to accompany him – while he was tagging she would take photos of his work.
 After meeting with Dondi, Cooper became fascinated with the underground subculture that these graffiti artists had created in New York City.
-In 1984 she put together a book of photographs illustrating the graffiti subculture called Subway Art.
+In 1984, she put together a book of photographs illustrating the graffiti subculture called Subway Art.
 It became known as the Bible of street art.

 In the 1980s, Cooper worked briefly in Belize photographing the people and archaeological remains of the Mayan culture at sites such as Nohmul and Cuello.

-Cooper in front of a large version of her photograph "Two Cops Patrolling Subway, Bronx, NY, 1981", in Berlin in 2014.
+Cooper in front of a large version of her photograph "Two Cops Patrolling Subway, Bronx, NY, 1981", in Berlin, 2014.

 Cooper lives in Manhattan, but from 2006 to 2016 she was working on a photography project in Sowebo, a Southwest Baltimore neighborhood.

-In 2019 she was the subject of a documentary feature Martha: A Picture Story.
+In 2019, she was the subject of a documentary feature titled Martha: A Picture Story.